Parkinson's UK Board of Trustees

 Now, I live in Rhos on Sea in North Wales where I’m a member of the Parkinson’s UK Llandudno and District Support Group.
 I enjoy keeping fit, and whatever the weather I walk daily using Nordic poles.

-- Watch Elaine's chat with Gary Shaughnessy (our Chair) to find out more about her interests, background and why she became a Parkinson's UK trustee.
+- Watch Elaine's chat with Gary Shaughnessy (our Chair) on YouTube to find out more about her interests, background and why she became a Parkinson's UK trustee.

 Katrina Green